Frequently Asked Questions

 How do I request a housing accommodation based on documented disabilities or medical conditions?

 UT Dallas provides reasonable housing accommodations to students with documented disabilities or medical conditions.
 If you have a disability and want to request housing accommodations please visit the Office of Student AccessAbility website.
+Students are strongly encouraged to apply prior to the April 15 priority deadline.

 Still Need Help?